Arizona State Route 101: Phased fourth-lane construction

-In August of 2014, construction began for the 11-mile segment from Shea Boulevard to Loop 202 in Scottsdale.
+In August 2014, construction began for the 11-mile segment from Shea Boulevard to Loop 202 in Scottsdale.
 Construction was completed in October of 2016.
 In February of 2019, construction began for the 13-mile segment from I-17 to Pima Road in Scottsdale and northeast Phoenix.
 Construction was completed in January of 2022.
 In May of 2019, construction began for the 6.4-mile segment from Baseline Road to Loop 202 (Santan Freeway) in the East Valley.
 Construction was completed in August of 2020.

-Construction began in January of 2024 for the 4.5-mile segment from Shea Boulevard to Princess Drive/Pima Road.
-Construction is expected to be completed in early 2026.
+Construction began in January 2024 for the 4.5-mile segment from Shea Boulevard to Princess Drive/Pima Road.
+Construction was completed in January 2026.
 Construction began in September of 2024 for the six-mile segment from 75th Avenue to I-17 in the northwest valley.
 Construction is expected to be completed in early 2027.

-As apart of improvements made to the I-10 / Loop 101 interchange, the design report for the project shows the segment from I-10 to Indian School Road being widened.
+As a part of improvements made to the I-10 / Loop 101 interchange, the design report for the project shows the segment from I-10 to Indian School Road being widened.
 Construction is planned to begin in 2025 and be completed in 2027.